BBC Micro

 Software

 BeebEm is a BBC Micro and Master 128 emulator.
 It enables you to run BBC Micro software on your PC.
-BeebEm was first developed for UNIX systems in 1994 by David Gilbert (Dave's page) and was then ported to Microsoft Windows.
+BeebEm was first developed for UNIX systems in 1994 by Dave Gilbert and was then ported to Microsoft Windows.

 BeebEm will run most BBC Micro software including Elite, Exile and Revs.
 It will also run most BBC Micro ROM software (e.g. Wordwise).